JamieMJohns/personal-file-encryptor-decryptor-seeded-random-number-/README.md

 !!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!

 Also to be added in update:
-pseudo-random number generation with numpy or other module (compiling to exe [i.e using pyinstaller])
+pseudo-random number generation without numpy or other module (compiling to exe [i.e using pyinstaller])
 results in large file (>120mb) because of dependencies for numpy module;
-I have worked on code to generate pseudo-random numbers and will use it
+I have worked on code (and tested) to generate pseudo-random numbers and will use it
-to replace numpy module in future release.
+to replace numpy module in future release to be uploaded soon.

 - jamie johns